Costumes

 Smoke and perfume

 Plague officials carried all sorts of fragrant materials with them, in ornate containers such as the pomander (from the French ‘pomme d’ambre’), and other beautifully crafted boxes.
 Smelling these on a regular interval was considered an elegant protection against contagion on the street and during patient visits.
-Less luxurious, but still quite expensive was an orange spiked with cloves.
+Less luxurious, but still quite expensive, was an orange spiked with cloves.
 And those who couldn’t afford this took a handful of fragrant flowers or herbs.

 Pomanders contained strong-smelling substances like ambergris, civet, muscus, beaver castor, mixed with more pleasant aromas such as rose petals, cinnamon and cloves.
 The latter were also put directly in the nose, again because of the prophylactic effect that was traditionally ascribed to such ingredients, as well as with the purpose of forming a physical barricade against the penetration of the body by miasmas.
 The same concept was applied to the mouth, often mentioned are ingredients such as cloves, cinnamon, angelica root, juniper berry, garlic, rue, lemon seeds, ginger, candied citrus fruit and rose petals.

-Smoke was also believed to drive out the foul air.
+Smoke was also believed to drive out the bad air.
 Chambers, houses and even whole cities were fumigated in attempts to get rid of the disease.
 For use on a smaller scale, there were torches or metal devices that produced prophylactic smoke or vapor.
 Smoking a tobacco pipe was also propagated as an easy measure that one could apply for personal safety.

 Ear trumpet